petechd/eq-questionnaire-schemas/style_guide.md

 ## Blocks

-- There are two distinct styles we use with block JSON:
+- There are two distinct styles of block JSON:
   - Simple (no variants):

     ```